How To Clean Shave Your Head Quickly & Safely In 5 Easy Steps

 Men’s grooming experts like myself spend so much time writing about how to get a perfectly smooth chin that it’s easy for us to forget that there are lots of men out there shaving their heads too.
-And having a smooth scalp presents its own set of problems.
+Whether you do it because you love the look, want to finally come to terms with your hair loss, or are simply bored during a global pandemic (too soon?), having a smooth scalp presents its own set of problems.

-Take your razor and, starting at the point just below your ear, begin shaving from front to back using long, sweeping strokes, placing each successive stroke next to the last to avoid missing any bits (imagine mowing a large lawn if it helps).
+Take your chosen razor and, starting at the point just below your ear, begin shaving from front to back using long, sweeping strokes, placing each successive stroke next to the last to avoid missing any bits (imagine mowing a large lawn if it helps).
 You can use the hand you’re most comfortable, though many men prefer to use the left hand to shave the left half of the head and then swap hands once they reach the half way point.

 If you want to give your head the once over to check for hair you may have missed apply a little more shave prep, along with a little water, and go over your head with your fingertips – the cream and water combination will make it easier for you to feel for stray stubble.
 Then rinse your head thoroughly with cool water to remove all traces of your shaving prep.

-If you do get any cuts, help them heal quick-time with a dab of Proraso Shave Cut Healing Gel which is mildly astringent and antiseptic and perfect for treating nicks and cuts whether they’re on your chin or head.
+If you do get any cuts, help them heal quick-time with a dab of Proraso Shave Cut Healing Gel, which is mildly astringent and antiseptic and perfect for treating nicks and cuts whether they’re on your chin or head.

-Protect and de-shine
+5. Protect and De-shine